unacast/deprecated-unacast.github.io/_posts/2016-12-02-one-year-on-gcp.md

 We haven’t been able to test all the features of GCP and some of them looks really promising.
 We're really excited about the [machine learning](https://cloud.google.com/products/machine-learning/) module.
 And we hope they’ll support [Endpoints](https://cloud.google.com/appengine/docs/java/endpoints/) for other services than AppEngine soon.

 Choosing the right cloud platform isn’t straight forward.
 It’s hard to know if the services provided by a platform at hand is the right services.
 We at Unacast have learned from first hand experience that more isn’t necessarily better.
 And that your first choice and instinct might not always be correct.
-We’ve still feel that GCP is the right choice for us, and we hope we don't grow out of it anytime soon, ideally, never.
+It was and is still the right choice for us.
+And after [Spotify announced that they we're moving their infrastructure to GCP](https://news.spotify.com/us/2016/02/23/announcing-spotify-infrastructures-googley-future/), we're more sure than ever that we chose the right cloud platform.

 ## Footnotes